I Heard My Child Begging for Help on the Phone. It Was a Hacker.

 The Indistinguishable Threshold: Why Your Ears Can't Save You

 What makes this devastating is how little raw material the attackers need.
-Cybercriminals require just 3 to 10 seconds of audio to perfectly clone a loved one's voice.
+McAfee's research found that cybercriminals require just 3 seconds of audio to produce a clone with an 85% voice match — and 70% of people surveyed said they couldn't tell the difference.
+Starling Bank warned that "millions" could fall victim, with 46% of people unaware this type of scam even exists.
 They don't need to hack your phone.
 They simply harvest brief snippets from a public TikTok video, a podcast, a YouTube clip, or even your voicemail greeting.

 Once they have the audio, they feed it into cheap deepfake software — which can cost less than $2 to rent — type out a script, and the AI speaks those words in your loved one's exact voice, flawlessly simulating distress, crying, and raw emotion.